 Combined, these built another hundred dollars or so of savings into my budget every month.
 Savings which would repeat, every month, with zero effort on my end.

 6) I replaced expensive hobbies with cheap ones

 Soon thereafter, I came to an interesting realization about our free time.
-We choose our hobbies, and yet their prices range from insanely-freakin-expensive to earning you money.
+We choose our hobbies, and yet their prices range from incredibly-freakin-expensive to earning you money.